Flying High with Flying Lotus

 Yeah, I think people think I do drugs a lot.
 [Laughs.]
 I think people think I fuckin’ take acid and do DMT every week.
 Those moments aren’t as common as people assume.
 I do psychedelics maybe once or twice a year, if that.
 The world I dabble in, people might assume that I’m just a tripper or some shit, but that’s not what I do—that’s not how I get down.

-What’s the experience of introducing jazz flavoured music to a generation that perhaps doesn’t even know who Quincy Jones is?
+What’s the experience of introducing jazz flavored music to a generation that perhaps doesn’t even know who Quincy Jones is?

 Eric Sundermann is probably afraid of death, but only when he’s stoned.
 Eric Sundermann is on Twitter.